emmajanedrews/base-template/_posts/2018-01-24-3-things-you-need-to-know-about-the-new-tax-bill.md

 Of course, it’s important to remember people purchase homes for many reasons other than the tax advantages. **These personal reasons, such as needing room to raise a family, will never change.**

 If you have any other questions or would like more information, feel free to give me a call or send me an email.
-I look forward to hearing from you soon.<br>
+I look forward to hearing from you soon.